 Continuity of Care – What Comes Next?

 As you approach the time to leave us, you may feel nervous about the need to take over the responsibility of maintaining your recovery.
 Your treatment team will provide additional support and coping skills to help you feel ready for discharge.
-We will work with you and your family members to determine appropriate next steps in your recover.
+We will work with you and your family members to determine appropriate next steps in your recovery.